tig100/JdbcPgBackup/README.md

 constraints only).
 In particular, JdbcPgBackup does not attempt to save and restore users and permissions, as those are shared across all databases in a cluster and a better tool to handle the backup of such global data is pg_dumpall.
-JdbcPgBackup does, however, dump and restore the ownership of schemas and all supported database objects, but does not attempt to save and restore any non-default permissions on their access.
+JdbcPgBackup does, however, save and restore the ownership of schemas and all supported database objects, but does not attempt to preserve any non-default permissions on their access.
 Other PostgreSQL features not currently supported include: user defined data types, table inheritance, tablespaces, descriptions, casts, enums, text search, foreign data, custom operators, stored procedures and languages.